Project Management Dashboard

 Milestone Trend Analysis (MTA) indicates possible delays on milestone level.
 MTA is the first part of an early warning system for overall delays.
 The second part is the analysis of earned value vs. planned value.
 In sub-section Earned Value Project Management we explain its details.

-Budget: Cost Accrued
+Budget: Cost Status

 Here, we list all events that could cause contract changes or claims, and are not yet listed elsewhere on the project management dashboard.